 Sainsbury’s or Tesco will deliver groceries, or you can tuck in to speciality meats and veg bought right to your door.
 Try delicious Staffield Hall meat pies followed by Rowley’s Raspberries picked fresh from the field.

-The bedroom is where the day ends, but with several luxurious options split over two towers and the rest of the Castle, it’s tough to know where to begin.
+The bedroom is where the day ends, but with several luxurious options split over the two castellated towers of Birkmere Hall and three luxurious nearby cottages, it’s tough to know where to begin.

 Need space to sprawl?
 The South Tower’s two bedroom suites each occupy an entire floor and come with opulent private bath and shower rooms.